benwr/soanm/README.md

 * You could use a dotfiles manager, like `chezmoi`.
 These typically won't install packages for you, or run arbitrary code, though.

-It's also possible that there are tools that will do all of the same things this does.
-If they exist, though, I couldn't find them.
+There are probably a thousand ways to do this kind of task.
+I couldn't find one I liked, so I wrote one that I do.
+Maybe you'll like it too.